 Step 2: The employee may submit a written formal complaint to the Assistant Director or Human Resources Manager.
 The employee should again give a reasonable amount of time to review the concern and respond to the employee.

 If the employee is not satisfied that the formal complaint is resolved, the employee may proceed to Step 3.

 Step 3: The employee may discuss the formal complaint with the Executive Director.
 The employee should notify the manager that they desire such a meeting.
-The Executive Director may request that the manager be present at this meeting.
+The Executive Director may request that the manager may be present at this meeting.
 If the employee's manager will not attend the meeting, another manager or Assistant Director may also be present.
-The Executive Director will give the employee a written response to the formal complaint within a reasonable amount of time.
+The Executive Director will give the employee a written response to the formal complaint within ten calendar days of the meetinga reasonable amount of time.